TheShinyBunny/CommandAPI/README.md

 }
 ```

-`parse(Sender sender,String input)` returns a `ParseResults`, containing a mapping for all parsed data from the input - the command used and the arguments.
+`CommandAPI.parse(Sender sender, String input)` returns a `ParseResults`, containing a mapping for all parsed data from the input - the command used and the arguments.

 `ParseResults.execute()` invokes the method associated with the command with all arguments, and returns a `CommandResult` object.